 Tips for Making the Best Drink

 - Preheat the mug with hot water.
-This will ensure the cocktail stays warm for longer.
-It also helps the flavors blend better.
+It helps the cocktail stay warm for longer.

 - Use high-quality coffee.
-Though it’s a cocktail, it’s still a coffee-based cocktail.
-It will taste like coffee, so use coffee that you actually enjoy.
+It’s the base of the cocktail, so use coffee that you actually enjoy.

 - Use freshly whipped cream.
-Avoid Cool Whip; it won’t work for this recipe.
+Cool Whip won’t work here.
 You can make your own cream by whipping heavy cream until it’s frothy.